blacky/healthy-bot/README.md

 This project is a complete refactor of the original [healthy-bot](https://github.com/buracc/healthy-bot), which was built using Kotlin, Spring Boot, and JDA.

 ### Why the change?
 The primary goal was to address high resource consumption.
-By moving to a native Rust implementation, we achieved significant optimizations:
+By moving to a native Rust implementation and migrating data structures to SQLite, we achieved massive optimizations:
-- **Memory Usage:** Peak memory usage dropped from 1.8GB (JVM) to just 350MB (Rust).
+- **Memory Usage:** Peak memory usage dropped from 1.8GB (JVM) to just **~15MB** (Rust) during steady state.
 - **Startup Time:** Near-instantaneous startup compared to the Spring Boot overhead.
 - **Reliability:** Built-in memory safety and concurrency primitives of Rust ensure a stable long-running process.

 ## Core Features

 - **Reminders:** A flexible reminder system (!remind) to keep track of tasks, events, or anything else.
 - **Markov Chains:** Learns from user messages to generate hilarious (and often nonsensical) text chains (!markov).
+Now fully database-backed for extreme memory efficiency.
 - **OpenAI Integration:** Context-aware replies using GPT models.
 It can follow reply chains and respond naturally to mentions.
 - **Member Management:** Track user activity ("Inthards") and manage authorized users.
 - **Dynamic Settings:** Configure bot behavior (cooldowns, prompts, status) on-the-fly via commands.